 Current zoning clearly delineates neighborhoods as either entirely single-family, duplex, or multifamily, with no middle ground or flexibility.
 This does not allow for these different housing options to exist in neighborhoods.
 Missing middle housing can enable neighborhoods to be for all family types and income ranges.
 Oftentimes, residents desire to remain in an area but have limited options if they cannot afford, or do not desire, a single-family home.
-This includes young people living alone for the first time or elderly As land values continue to drive up the price of the persons who can no longer maintain a large house and yard.
+This includes young people living alone for the first time or elderly As land values continue to drive up the price of the persons who can no longer maintain a large house existing single-family housing stock, tax burdens and and yard.

-Missing middle housing can also serve as a transition between commercial areas to quiet neighborhoods while still maintaining the character of single-family areas.
+Missing middle housing can also serve as a transition between commercial areas to guiet neighborhoods while still maintaining the character of single-family areas.
 This could include having slightly denser housing types such as quadplexes closer to a busy commercial corridor, with single-family homes tucked deeper into the neighborhood.